iifl-logo

 E) Competition Risks - Risk of competition is inherent to all business activities.
 The sector in which the Company will carry its business operations; there will always have an inherent risk of changes in the industry.
 To remain competitive, the Companys strategy in this regard is to continuously keep upgrading its quality of raw material used, designs, size and shapes of the products, and technology, innovating and building up a sustainable team of skilled professionals.
 This would ensure that the Company has an edge over competition in the market.

 F) Operational Risks - The Company shall constantly work to limit the operational risks that run through all facets of operations.
 This requires the combined efforts of all business and support units, and the tools required continue to be developed.
-Apparent trends shall analyse, and various operating groups combine into task forces to address these.
+Apparent trends shall analyse, and various operating groups combined into task forces to address these.
 The use of technology shall be harnessed for more control.
 The company also ensures that contracts shall properly drafted and adequate indemnity clauses are incorporated in the contracts entered into with one or more parties.

-Internal control systems & adequacy
+Internal control systems & adequacy:

-Currently, the Internal Audits are periodically conducted by a firm of Chartered Accountant who monitors and evaluate the efficiency and adequacy of internal control systems in the Company and accordingly the management will ensure that adequate systems for internal control commensurate with the Companys size and are in place.
+Currently, the Internal Audits are periodically conducted by a firm of Chartered Accountant who monitors and evaluate the efficiency and adequacy of internal control systems in the Company and accordingly the management shall ensure that adequate systems for internal control commensurate with the Companys size and are in place.

-Material developments in Human Resources / Industrial Relations front, including number of people employed.
+Material developments in Human Resources / Industrial Relations front, including number of people employed:

 At present there is only one employee looking after accounting related work in the Company apart from Directors and Key Managerial Personnel.
 Once the operations are commenced, the Company will appoint more employees and will provide conducive workplace, marked by knowledge accretion, teamwork and career growth.

-Segment wise or product wise performance and outlook
+Segment wise or product wise performance and outlook:

 As stated above, the Company is yet to initiate operations and hence the said clauses are not applicable for the year under review.

-Cautionary statement
+Cautionary statement:

-Statements in this Management Discussion and Analysis describing the Companys objectives, expectations or predictions maybe forward looking within the meaning of applicable laws and regulations.
+Statements in this Management Discussion and Analysis describing the Companys objectives, expectations or predictions may be forward looking within the meaning of applicable laws and regulations.

-Our actual results, performance or achievements could thus differ from those projected in any forwardlooking statements.
-We assume no responsibility to publicly amend, modify or revise any such statements on the basis ofsubsequent developments, information or events.
+Our actual results, performance or achievements could thus differ from those projected in any forward-looking statements.
+We assume no responsibility to publicly amend, modify or revise any such statements on the basis of subsequent developments, information or events.

 Knowledge Center